hmrc/software-choices-frontend/README.md

 ### Running the service locally

 #### Using Service Manager
-To run all the dependent services and start software choices frontend, you can either use `sm --start SOFTWARE_CHOICES_ALL -r` or `sm2 --start SOFTWARE_CHOICES_ALL -r` if you are using sm2.
+To run all the dependent services and start software choices frontend, use `sm2 --start SOFTWARE_CHOICES_ALL`.

-Alternatively, if you want to start the service individually, you can either use `sm --start SOFTWARE_CHOICES_FRONTEND -r` or `sm2 --start SOFTWARE_CHOICES_FRONTEND -r` if you are using sm2.
+Alternatively, if you want to start the service individually, use `sm2 --start SOFTWARE_CHOICES_FRONTEND`.

 Prior to starting the service locally, make sure the instance running in service manager is stopped.
-This can be done by running either `sm --stop SOFTWARE_CHOICES_FRONTEND`, or `sm2 --stop SOFTWARE_CHOICES_FRONTEND` if you are using sm2.
+This can be done by running either `sm2 --stop SOFTWARE_CHOICES_FRONTEND`.

 ### From source code on your local machine
 1. Clone this repository into the development environment on your machine.